hulvdan/cookier/TASKS_HULVDAN.md

 x new run: back button: reacts to backspace / esc x new run: build: selecting build -> switching to weapons

-* new run: build:
-* new run: build:
-* new run: build:
-* new run: build:
 * new run: weapon:
 * new run: weapon:
 * new run: weapon: